AleBros/xamarin-docs.it-it/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT2006" />

 ### <a name="mt2006-can-not-load-mscorlibdll-from--please-reinstall-xamarinios"></a>MT2006: Impossibile caricare mscorlib. dll da: *.
-Reinstallare Novell. iOS.
+Reinstallare Xamarin.iOS.

-Questo indica in genere un problema con l'installazione di Novell. iOS.
-Provare a reinstallare Novell. iOS.
+Questo indica in genere un problema con l'installazione di Xamarin.iOS.
+Provare a reinstallare Xamarin.iOS.

 <!--- 2007 used by mmp -->
 <!--- 2009 used by mmp -->